this page may contain advertisement, sponsored, and affiliate links to recommended resources. see disclosure for more.

 How do people travel full-time?
 This is the number one question that I get asked every time I tell anyone that I travel indefinitely.
 So I came up with the top ten secrets to traveling full-time!
 Most of these are exactly what tools I use, and I threw in some extras that you can use, too.

-This also means I don't have any of the traditional expenses that most people have, such as mortgages, rent, property tax, bills, utilities, cars, insurance, cable, phone, gym memberships, housecleaners, gardeners, storage units, and on and on and on.
+This also means I don't have any of the traditional expenses that most people have, such as mortgages, rent, property tax, utilities, bills, cars, insurance, cable, phone, gym memberships, housecleaners, gardeners, storage units, and so on and so on and so on.
 And this also means that I can travel and live pretty cheaply, especially since I travel solo.

 I'm able to travel the world full-time by house-sitting.
 This means that I never pay for accommodation and always have free rent in amazing houses all over the world.
 I really like Trusted HouseSitters and get most my sits from them.

 Housesitting is an unpaid service, you are exchanging your attention and care for free rent.
 You do have to pay your own travel expenses to get there, but it often evens out since you are usually gifted with a tip and left plenty of food and entertainment.

 Also, I get to live in very luxurious homes, most often with all the mod cons and unlimited wifi and premium tv channels.
 Also, I do see lots of other cool extras like electric blackout blinds, home gyms, pools, hot tubs, saunas, movie theater rooms, indoor gardens, outdoor courtyards, full draft bars, and wineries.

 You get the picture.
 You name it, I’ve seen it.
 I’ve stayed in beautiful seaside beach houses, historic old cottages, idyllic country homesteads, modern architectural masterpieces, penthouse lofts, and classic inner city townhomes.